devmichal/app-copi/README.md

 ## About this app

+Copy Cake App was created for my girlfriend who is a copywriter.
+The app allows users to manage their tasks in an easy way.

+Copywiters can add all of tasks that have been commissioned by their clients.
+The application automatically calculates the price of the task based on the number of characters in each text written by the copywriter.
+In addition, the tool generates a simple report for a specific period that can be presented to customers in PDF format.

-### This app is made in Symfony 5 on REST API.
+## This app was made in Symfony 5 on REST API.

-Used technologies into projects:
+Technologies used in my projects:
   - Redis
   - MySQL
   - RabbitMQ
   - NGINX

-This project I created with:
+I created this project using:
   - SOLID
   - DDD
   - TDD
   - KISS
   - CQRS
   - DRY

-Copy Cake App was created for my girlfriend who is a copywriter.
-The app allows users to manage their tasks in an easy way.

-Copywiters can add all of tasks that have been commissioned by their clients.
-The application automatically calculates the price of the task based on the number of characters in each text written by the copywriter.
-In addition, the tool generates a simple report for a specific period that can be presented to customers in PDF format.

 ### Docker